Canon T1i vs Zeiss ZX1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the ZX1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T1i and the Zeiss ZX1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.